 When you approach a turn, you should slow down a bit by letting off the throttle—just not so much that you lose balance like me.
 Then, as you come around the turn, accelerate your way out of it.

 You should go with the rear brake on really tight curves where you have to slow down a lot.
-The front brake is too powerful and could cause the bike to fall over when it’s leaned so far towards the ground.
+The front brake is too powerful and could cause the bike to fall over when it’s leaned so far toward the ground.

 Plus, slowing down with the rear brake allows you to keep giving the bike a bit of throttle to maintain balance and accelerate out of the curve.